Can basal and squamous cell skin cancers be found early?

 Be sure to show your doctor any areas that concern you and ask your doctor to look at areas that may be hard for you to see.

 Spots on the skin that are new or changing in size, shape, or color should be seen by a doctor promptly.
 Any unusual sore, lump, blemish, marking, or change in the way an area of the skin looks or feels may be a sign of skin cancer or a warning that it might occur.
 The skin might become scaly or crusty or begin oozing or bleeding.
 It may feel itchy, tender, or painful.
 Redness and swelling may develop.

 Basal cell and squamous cell skin cancers can look like a variety of marks on the skin.
 The key warning signs are a new growth, a spot or bump that’s getting larger over time, or a sore that doesn’t heal within a couple of months.
-(See the next section, “How are basal and squamous cell skin cancers diagnosed?” for a more detailed description of what to look for.)
+(See the next section, “Signs and symptoms of basal and squamous cell skin cancer,” for a more detailed description of what to look for.)